haoran-mc/netgraph/readme.md

             Set berkeley packet filter (default "tcp port 80") -i string
-            Listen on interface, auto select one if no interface is provided -input-pcap string
+            Listen on interface, auto select one if no interface is provided -o string
-            Open a pcap file
-      -o string
-            Write HTTP requests/responses to file, set value "stdout" to print to console -output-pcap string
+            Write HTTP requests/responses to file, set value "stdout" to print to console -p int
-            Write captured packet to a pcap file -output-request-only
-    	      Write only HTTP request to file, drop response.
-Only used when option "-o" is present. (default true) -p int
             Web server port.
 If the port is set to '0', the server will not run.  (default 9000) -s	Save HTTP event in server